willymcallister/willymcallister.github.io/_articles/rl-natural-response.md

 The voltage across the inductor (and therefore both resistors) is $0$.
 Ohm's Law tells us a resistor with $0$ volts has $0$ current.
 Therefore, all of $\text I_0$ flows through the inductor.

->When current in an inductor is constant (also known as **DC** or zero frequency), the inductor "looks like" a short circuit.
-It has $0$ volts across its ends, just like an ideal wire.
+>When current in an inductor is constant (also known as **DC** or zero frequency) it has $0$ volts across its ends, just like an ideal wire.
+The inductor "looks like" a short circuit.

 Summary: Before the switch opens,
 Current in the inductor is $\text I_0$.